Archipelagos Brighton, Greek Restaurant and Taverna

 I have lived in Brighton for 11 years and have always prided myself in knowing all the best places to dine out; the first to try out the new restaurant on the block; the first to tell my friends of ‘this great new place I have found’!
+It is one of those Hove restaurants I have been meaning to try.

 Instead, I’ve heard friends raving about Archipelagos and somehow this wonderful little restaurant has slipped through my net of gastronomic ‘must tries’!